||Stilicho withdraws troops from Britain to face a threat

 |Theodoric, king of the Franks,

 claims to rule Britain.
-Britons, perhaps led by Arthur, occupy Frankish
+Britons, perhaps led by Arthur, invade Frankish

-territory in the west, and Angles undertake a punitive raid against the
+territory north of the Loire, and Angles undertake a punitive raid against the

 ||Arthur dies in civil war probably against Medraut.